- What are human rights?

 Do I have a right to make choices about my care?

 Yes.
-Women have the right to make their own choices about how they manage their pregnancy and birth.
+You have the right to make your own choices about how you manage your pregnancy and birth.

 Article 8 of the European Convention guarantees the right to private life, which the courts have interpreted to include the right to physical autonomy and integrity.

-Failure to provide sufficient, objective and unbiased information for a woman to make an informed choice will also violate Article 8.
+Failure to provide sufficient, objective and unbiased information for a woman and birthing person to make an informed choice will also violate Article 8.
 See our factsheet, Consenting to Treatment.

 The right to make choices about childbirth includes the right to decline any medical care at all.
 See our factsheet, Unassisted Birth.